-The Julien and Virginia Cornell Library at Vermont Law is a rich resource center for students and faculty.
+The Julien and Virginia Cornell Library at Vermont Law and Graduate School is a rich resource center for students and faculty.
 Overlooking the White River, the 35,000-square-foot library houses our collections and provides a variety of study spaces across four floors, including a highly specialized environmental law collection and the Environmental Reading Room.
 We are also fortunate to have a group of knowledgeable, service-oriented, and friendly staff at the Cornell Library.

 The library’s collection is searchable via JULIEN, the online library catalog.
 In addition, students, faculty and staff have access to the following: